-Now Netflix are due to release a documentary of the struggle to achieve his “Project Possible 14/7”.
-The trailer has just dropped and the film itself will be available from the 29th of November through Netflix.
+Now Netflix have released a documentary of the struggle to achieve his “Project Possible 14/7”.
+The trailer covers the tone and some of the great footage taken throughout his journey.
+The film was released on the 29th of November 2021 and can be watched now on Netflix.
 Much of the footage was taken by Nirmal and his teams, with the film directed by Torquil Jones.

-The film looks great and we’re looking forward to seeing it soon with a review to come.
-There’s also a limited theatrical run in cinemas if you want to see it locally – though it’s not a major release.
+There was a limited theatrical run in cinemas – though not a major release.
 A Nirmal Purja documentary was always on the cards with how incredible his climbing has been in the past few years, even before the speed attempt of all fourteen mountains.

 Nirmal “Nims” Purja’s records: –

 - Fastest ascent of all fourteen 8,000 meter peaks using supplemental oxygen – 6 months, 6 days

 - First winter ascent of K2 – second highest mountain in the world – along with nine other Nepali climbers